ndanielsen/intermediate-cli-git-github/materials/3-git-cont.md

 ```

 Oops... looks like we have a merge conflict.
-Not all conflict is bad, just that needs to be resolved meaninfully.
+We need to be resolve it.

+Checkout your `index.html` to see what it looks like in the html.

 ### Merge Conflicts